 Rules of thumb (which is odd, since usually most trunk repairers smash both thumbs clean off while working on replacing the old leather handles):

 - Nails should be at least 1/4" longer than the TOTAL thickness of the stuff you're nailing through, so that they clinch over properly.
 Wood, leather, metal parts - add it all up and then add 1/4"

 - Example: For nailing through parts/boards that add up to 3/4" thick, you need 1" nails.

 - Tapping works a lot better than full force whacking.
-Just let your hammer tap against the nail head and you'll feel it make its way through the wood.
+Just let your hammer tap against the nail head, hold the heel LOOSELY against the wood inside so that it bounces with every tap, and you'll feel it make its way through the wood.

 - To replace a pair of handles and end caps requires about 20 nails.

 - Replacing a lock requires about 10 nails.